 Cooper Grace Ward is a full service commercial law firm, that provides legal advice in numerous areas such as commercial, insurance, construction and infrastructure, workplace relations and safety, estate planning, family law, insolvency, restructuring and debt recovery, litigation and dispute resolution and property, planning and environment.

-The primary purpose for which we collect personal information from you is to provide you with legal services.
+The primary purpose for which we collect personal information from you is to provide you with legal and other services.
 We may also use or disclose the personal information for another purpose, such as to accept a whistleblower disclosure from you, to inform you of updates and changes in the law that may affect you or your associated entities, and to invite you to events that may interest you.
 You may choose not to receive such communications at any time.

 Our usual process of collecting personal information varies, as we have a large referral network and it is not possible to provide an exhaustive list of entities that might provide us with personal information.
 Generally, we collect personal information directly from you or from your advisers or consultants.
 For example, this might include collecting personal information about you from your accountant or financial advisers, banks and financial institutions, insurance companies, barristers and other solicitors, paid search providers, your employer, superannuation provider, government body or other professional adviser or agent connected to you.

 The information is usually collected before and during the course of providing the legal services to you.

 Under our professional obligations, we are also required to issue you with an engagement agreement for some matters (see Part 3.4 of the Legal Profession Act 2007 (Qld)).
 For this reason we will need to collect your contact details before providing the legal services.

-If you do not provide us with the requested information, we may not be able to provide you with the legal services.
-In some cases it may be possible to provide some but not other personal information to us, and you can ask us if this is possible before providing us with your instructions.
+If you do not provide us with the requested information, we may not be able to provide you with our legal services.
+In some cases it may be possible to provide some but not other personal information to us, and you can ask us if this is possible before providing us with your instructions or disclosure.